 As a small company, especially a startup, set clear payment terms with all of your clients.
-Provide clear invoicing that the client can agree to before the service or sale is rendered, and ensure the customer knows exactly when the payment is due.
+Provide clear invoicing that the client can agree to before the service or sale is rendered.
+Also ensure the customer knows exactly when the payment is due.
 As a matter of course, try to set a conservative billing period, and avoid 60 and 90 day billing terms that make it more challenging for you to account for your own bills due.
-Finally, consider requiring a down payment on services rendered for items such as construction projects, or batch production, to help offset your own costs during the billing period.
+Finally, consider requiring a down payment on services rendered for items.
+This includes construction projects, or batch production, to help offset your own costs during the billing period.

 Establish Clear Credit Policies

 If you decide to let a client use a line of credit, ensure that you have clear guidelines.
-The longer it takes you to recoup payment for sales or services, the more challenging it is to properly manage your cash flow.
-Make sure that your client understands the terms of credit, and signs an agreement to abide by them, before allowing them to purchase goods or services using that credit.
+The longer it takes you to recoup payment, the more challenging it is to properly manage your cash flow.
+Make sure your client understands the terms of credit.
+Also make sure they sign an agreement to abide by them before they purchase goods or services using that credit.